 These four tips are a great start for developing a growth plan and will make your business more attractive to potential buyers.
 Remember, growth planning should be a part of your exit strategy early on.

 If you're interested in developing a growth plan for your company, order your copy of GrowNOW ™ Your Fast Path to Growth.
 Or contact Paradise Capital, and one of our experienced Growth Advisors can work with you to develop a custom plan for your business.
 Paradise Capital developed its GrowNOW system to help you grow your business today and add value in the future.

 Paul Niccum is a Business Strategist and author of No Regrets, How to Grow and Then Exit Your Business, Emotionally and Financially Strong! and GrowNOW!
 Your Fast Path to Growth.

-After building six businesses and selling numerous companies to Fortune 100 and Fortune 500 companies, Paradise Capital CEO Paul Niccum has faced the same fears and emotional concerns that all sellers face.
+After building six businesses and selling numerous companies to publicly held companies, Paradise Capital CEO Paul Niccum has faced the same fears and emotional concerns that all sellers face.
 He's both a seller and a buyer—Paul has also acquired eight businesses for his own companies and has been involved in selling over 100 companies during his career.